lnlyssg/blog/_drafts/caddy.md

 2) MagicDNS must be enabled and the tailscale IPs of the AdGuard Home servers must be entered as Global nameservers on the [DNS settings page](https://login.tailscale.com/admin/dns).
 That way all tailscale traffic will use your AdGuard servers for DNS.

 ## Caddy
-This was the part I struggled the most with, I am no stranger to reverse proxies but I couldn't get Caddy working at all when run in Docker on my Synology, this is because by default the built-in nginx server is capturing 80 and 443 for Synology services so although I could start it up OK I wasn't able to get certs or properly test the webserver.
+This was the part I struggled the most with, I am no stranger to reverse proxies but I couldn't get Caddy working at all when run in Docker on my Synology, this is because by default the Synology runs a built-in nginx server which is capturing 80 and 443 for Synology services.
+Although I could start Caddy up OK I wasn't able to get certs or properly test the webserver.
 In the end I found a guide and script [here](https://www.smarthomebeginner.com/free-ports-80-and-443-on-synology/) which managed to get me past this blocker[^1].
 I chose to use [this Docker image](https://github.com/IAreKyleW00t/docker-caddy-cloudflare) as it had already been built with the Cloudflare DNS plugin I wanted.
 Once that was all done I created a Caddyfile that looked like this:

 ```
 {